veraison/services/README.md

 the Attestation Verification Results, which are then passed to the challenger.

 This service acts as a frontend for accepting a variety of attestation token formats.
-For now, PSA (Profile 1 & Profile 2), CCA and TPM-based attestation tokens are supported.
+For now, PSA (Profile 1 & Profile 2), CCA, SEV-SNP and TPM-based attestation tokens are supported.

 The API is based on the Challenge/Response Interaction Models as documented in [challenge-response](https://github.com/veraison/docs/tree/main/api/challenge-response)